Karolina-Sas/Karolina-Sas/README.md

 </br>
 Currently, I'm focused on theory of testing and database managment system.
 I have fundamentals of telecommunication and technologies such as Python and Linux.
 Thanks to Rasberry Pi I was able to know the concept of physical computing and apply theoretical wisdom and the basics of Python programming to real-world, practical solutions.
 </br></br>
+On the other hand I can demonstrate my interest in creative activities.
 My personal passion for video games also translates into learning about game engines and creating my own graphical assets.
 In my spare time, I really enjoy working on my own online dress-up game and preparing the graphic interface.

 <h3> 💻 Technologies and systems </h3><br />